Is your child getting bad grades even though you know they are smart as

 not have access to special programs, private

-in-home tutors with experience can really help.
+in-home and online tutors with experience can really help.
 Here the tutor can hone their special

 skills and keep them interested and engaged.
 At school, speak with teachers